 —And bless their hearts, this is one we get real often at the bandstand.

 “The Lonestar Retrobates - This fantastic Western Swing band is a must see act.
 But be prepared: you will have to fight your way onto the dancefloor wherever they play, because they know how to swing!
-They'll be playing Sunday June 19th at 19 Broadway.”

 —Miracle Mule Newsletter #2 June 15, 2011

-—Larry Carlin – Carlton’s Corner June 2010.
+—Larry Carlin – Carlton’s Corner June 2010

 “Emily sounds like she comes from Memphis Tennessee or Macon Georgia on her rootsy debut CD, “Songs from Alabama Street.”
 The young multi-instrumentalist plays guitar and banjo and sings in a laconic drawl that’s as homespun as a gingham bonnet.
 She’s been mentioned in the same breath as Gillian Welch, Neko Case and the Be Good Tanyas.
 On the strength of the seven engaging original songs on this auspicious first album of acoustic Americana, she deserves to be in that company.
 Click to read the entire review.

-—Paul Liberatore, “That Was 2011 – The Year in Review,” reviewing the 10 best local albums of 2011.
+—Paul Liberatore, “That Was 2011 – The Year in Review,” reviewing the 10 best local albums of 2011